7 Practical & Fun Free Mitten Knitting Patterns for Children

 Some Spicier Mittens

-Dainty Bubbles: This charming pattern features beautiful cables that weave in and out to look almost like a stream of bubbles, hence the name.
-Perfect for older kids.
+- Why you’ll want to: This charming pattern features beautiful cables that weave in and out to look almost like a stream of bubbles, hence the name.
+Perfect for older kids (or women with tiny hands!).

 Photo: Sarah H. Arnold

-Houndstooth Check Mittens: A classic checked pattern in an adorable mitten.
-(Note: the blog linked to on this page is no longer in existence; however, the pattern is still available as a free Ravelry download, which you can access by clicking on that link.)
+- Why you’ll want to: This pattern creates a classic and lovely checked design in an adorable mitten.
+(Note that the blog linked to no longer exists; however, the pattern is still available as a free Ravelry download, which you can access by clicking on the download link.)

 Any and all of these free knitting patterns for mittens for children would make both great gifts and wonderful charity knitting projects!